 —Marilyn Smith, The Age (Business), 23 March 2002.

-Though the former Howard Government continually maintained it didn’t give tax deductions for private expenditure, the Tax Office website has stated quite clearly that both business and private travel counts toward the kilometres used to determine the statutory tax rate under the old rules.
+Though the former Howard Government continually maintained it didn’t give tax deductions for private expenditure, the Tax Office made clear that both business and private travel counted toward the kilometres used to determine the statutory tax rate under the old rules.
 That substantial public funds have been used to subsidise personal car use was confirmed in a 2009 report from the Victorian Auditor-General, which investigated the use of ratepayer-funded vehicles in three local council car fleets.
 In two cases, at least half of all use was found to be for personal rather than business purposes; in the third case, no data were available to distinguish business from private use.

 So it shouldn’t surprise anyone that anecdotes abounded of company-car owners going on gratuitous driving expeditions so as to ‘clock up’ the necessary 25,000 or 40,000 kilometres to claim the FBT tax break.
 A 2007 Senate enquiry found that half the cars on Australian city streets in peak hour were company cars benefiting from this loophole.